onestepgps/units/README.md

 Units is a Javascript unit conversion and utility library built to support the OneStepGPS tracking platform and API.
 This library can be used in both the browser and with Node.js.

-Currently this library supports the following types: Distance, Speed, Duration, Pressure, Fuel Rate, Acceleration, Temperature
+Currently this library supports the following types: Distance, Speed, Duration, Pressure, Fuel Rate, Acceleration, Temperature, Flow Rate, Volume

 ## Installation